DON’T HAVE TIME TO READ THE ARTICLE? DON’T WORRY, LET ME SEND YOU A COPY

 Wondering how to do it?

-Get a high resolution image to be placed at full slide on your slide (Find out where to find free high resolution images for your presentations).
+Get a high resolution image to be placed at full slide on your slide (Access millions of free, high resolution images free from copyrights from MLC Images for Presentations).

 Desaturate it, since we will keep it in the background and it has pretty bright colors.
 Keep this image in the background.